Meditation is a centuries-old technique that many of us have embraced for a variety of different reasons.

 It has been shown that Hatha yoga and mindfulness meditation may improve the brain’s:

-- cognitive skills associated to goal-directed conduct and control over knee-jerk emotional reactions
+• Cognitive skills associated with goal-directed conduct and control over knee-jerk emotional reactions

 Preserve the Aging Brain’s Function

-We are human beings, and as part of our development, we experience the process of aging.
+We are human beings, and as part of our development, we experience the process of ageing.

-As you are surely aware, our brain evolves and ages in tandem with our physical body.
+As you know, our brain evolves and ages with our physical body.

-Given that the human brain deteriorates with time, this has an impact on the functioning of our mind.
+Given that the human brain deteriorates with time, this impacts the functioning of our mind.

 This may be thought of as the brain in motion.
 [3]

-To unleash its full potential, we cannot afford to lose our brains in pursuit of that goal.
+To unleash its full potential, we cannot afford to lose our brains in pursuing that goal.

-We cannot stop the natural process of aging.
+We cannot stop the natural process of ageing.

 But, we may take steps to prevent it by keeping a healthy brain.

-Here’s the best part: studies are now relating the potential benefits of meditation on the aging brain to the practice of mindfulness.
+Here’s the best part: studies are now relating the potential benefits of meditation on the ageing brain to mindfulness practice.

-Your ability to train and recondition your brain is enhanced when you practice meditation.
+Your ability to train and recondition your brain is enhanced by meditation.

 The brain may improve its ability to regulate higher-order processes.